Codecademy/docs/content/swift/concepts/operators/operators.md

 - `/` for division
 - `%` for modulus or remainder division

-These work as you would expect for all mathematical operations, however the `+` operator can also be used to concatenate two strings together such as `"Operators" + " in Swift" = "Operators in Swift"`.
+These work as you would expect for all mathematical operations, however, the `+` operator can also be used to concatenate two strings together such as `"Operators" + " in Swift" = "Operators in Swift"`.

 ## Comparison Operators